earlfogel/food/README.md

 Cover top and sides of cake with more whipped cream, then drizzle with more sauce.
 Leave some sauce to spoon onto each slice when cake is served.

+## Sachertorte

+**The Cake**

+6 eggs, separated<br/>
+1 cup sugar<br/>
+3/4 cup soft butter<br/>
+1 cup flour<br/>
+1/2 cup almond flour or ground almonds<br/>
+1/4 tsp salt<br/>
+3 oz semi-sweet chocolate<br/>
+2 oz unsweetened chocolate<br/>

+Preheat oven to 375 F and butter two 9" springform cake pans.

+Melt chocolate and let cool slightly.

+In a large bowl, beat egg whites until stiff peaks form.

+In another large bowl, beat butter and sugar, then add melted chocolate.
+Add egg yolks one at a time mixing until smooth, then mix in flours and salt.

+Fold in 1/4 of the beaten egg whites to lighten the batter, then fold in the rest.

+Spread batter in cake pans and bake 20-22 minutes.
+Remove from pans and cool.

+Next time: add 1/2 tsp cream of tartar to the egg whites before beating.

+NB: this cake is dry, try less baking, or add grated zuccini or beets or use sponge from Grand Marnier cake instead.

+**Apricot Filling and Chocolate Glaze**

+1 cup apricot jam<br/>
+1/4 cup water</br>
+3 oz unsweetened chocolate<br/>
+1 cup sugar<br/>
+1/2 cup milk<br/>
+1 tbsp corn syrop<br/>
+1 egg, lightly beaten (optional?)<br/>
+3 tbsp vanilla<br/>

+Heat apricot jam and water, mix and spread over both layers of cake (bottom side up -- some soaks in).
+Assemble cake and cool some more.

+Heat milk, sugar, chocolate and corn syrop on stove, stirring until chocolate has dissolved.
+Boil 5 to 15 minutes, stirring, until it thickens.
+Reduce to low heat.

+Pour 2 to 3 tbsp of mix into lightly beaten egg, then add back to pot, and simmer 3-5 more minutes until it thickly coats spoon.
+Remove from heat and stir in vanilla.

+Cool.
+When glaze is mostly cool, pour over top of cake and sides.

 ## Lemon Pudding

 2 tbsp butter<br/>